-My mother suffers from debilitating migraines and I from scoliosis related pain.
-After seeing the significant benefits that each of us was getting as a result of medicating with Cannabis, I began to realize that there was an opportunity for gourmet, healthy products in the cannabis space.
+My mother suffers from debilitating migraines and I from scoliosis-related pain.
+After seeing the significant benefits that each of us was getting as a result of medicating with cannabis, I began to realize that there was an opportunity for low-dose, CBD-forward, healthy products in the cannabis space.

 What is your Superpower?

 Listening and giving advice to those I love.
 Also whipping up a meal from anything in my pantry.

 What has been your greatest obstacle in this industry or with your business to date – and how have you overcome it – or are you still working on tackling it?

 Licensing!
 I am naturally a slightly impatient person.
 When I set my mind to something, I want to see constant progress in reaching my goal.
 Obtaining our cannabis license has definitely put my impatience to the test.
 Since licensing in CA is still so new, the process of becoming a licensed, compliant cannabis manufacturer has been slow, and at times a bit confusing.
 Managing the process has taken persistence, diligence, and most of all patience.
 Luckily, we have a great support team who helped us complete our application and manage follow-up requests, and we are excited to be receiving our license soon!